yetisoftworks/MeshyDB.SDK/docs/users/forgetting_password.rst

       |parameters|

-      clientKey : string
+      tenant : string
+         Indicates which tenant data to use.
+If not provided, it will use the configured default. clientKey : string
-         Indicates which tenant you are connecting for authentication. publicKey : string
+         Indicates which account you are connecting for authentication. publicKey : string
          Public accessor for application.
       username : string